Tommy Lang (footballer, born 1956)

 Tommy Lang (born July 14, 1956) is an Irish-American former soccer player who played as a defender.

+Career

+Early career

 Born in Dublin, Ireland, Lang grew up on Long Island, New York.
 He attended local Adelphi University and won a soccer championship with the Adelphi Panthers in 1973.

 New York Cosmos

 Lang was part of the roster of the North American Soccer League (NASL) team New York Cosmos, in the 1977 NASL season.
 Sharing a club room with the likes of Pelé, Carlos Alberto, Franz Beckenbauer, and Giorgio Chinaglia, Lang failed to make a first team appearance.
 The Cosmos were crowned NASL Champions that year.

 Colorado Caribous

 The following season he joined new franchise the Colorado Caribous.
 The Caribous played one season in 1978 under head coaches Dave Clements, who was also a player on the team, and Dan Wood.
 Their home field was Mile High Stadium.
 The arrival of the Caribous marked the return of professional first division soccer to Denver after a two-year absence caused by the departure of the Denver Dynamos to Minneapolis in 1976.
 During their only season in the Mile High City, the new team compiled the worst record in the league (8-22) and finished in last place in the Central Division of the National Conference.
 Wearing the number 14 shirt, Lang made 13 appearances.
 After the season, the club moved to Atlanta to become the Atlanta Chiefs, with Lang following the team to Georgia.